JusticeBringer/WhatsOn/README.md

   - For the java global chat server has been used Maven build automation tool

 7. refactoring (minimum 1), code standards - 1 pt
-  - No refactoring, but code standards may have been respected
+  - No refactoring
+  - For the Web application we followed these code standards:

 8. design patterns - 1 pt
   - The Java team have used [Singleton](https://en.wikipedia.org/wiki/Singleton_pattern) and [Model–view–controller](https://en.wikipedia.org/wiki/Model–view–controller) design patterns